-- Your internal emails will be coming from Mailchimp’s servers rather than your own company email.
+- Your internal emails will be coming from Mailchimp’s servers (not yours).

-- Mailchimp creates a web version of your internal company newsletter which means good-bye privacy!
+- Mailchimp creates a web version of your internal company newsletter.
+So long, privacy!

-- If you’re using Mailchimp for internal communications, you can’t get rid of the “unsubscribe button.”
-This means employees may click unsubscribe and miss out on important company announcements.
+- If you’re using Mailchimp for internal communications, you have to keep the “unsubscribe” button.
+So, employees may miss out on important company news.

-- You can’t collect employee feedback within your email, for example, with pulse surveys, Like buttons, social reactions and star ratings.
+- You can’t collect employee feedback within your email.

-Although Mailchimp has established itself as an industry leader when it comes to creating email newsletters, there are several other Mailchimp alternatives you should consider for your internal emails.
+Although Mailchimp has established itself as an industry leader when it comes to creating marketing email newsletters, there are several other Mailchimp alternatives you should consider for your company newsletters.

 Let’s go over them, shall we?

-Disclaimer: While Mailchimp and many of the other options on this list are great for: tracking employee engagement, sending professionally designed newsletter templates, list segmentation and analytics, bear in mind that these tools have been designed specifically for external marketing.
+Disclaimer: Mailchimp and many of the other options on this list are great for: tracking employee engagement, sending professionally designed newsletter templates, list segmentation, and analytics.
+But, most of these tools are specifically for external marketing.
 So let’s go over what are the best Mailchimp alternatives for internal communications!

-For internal comms pros with the goal of increasing employee engagement, we strongly feel that tools such as ContactMonkey are much better suited.
+For internal communicators with the goal of increasing employee engagement, we truly believe that tools such as ContactMonkey are much better suited.